 County Code Section 18.10.133 (b) allows for the extension of a tentative map for a period or periods not to exceed a total of five years from the date of original expiration, if an application for extension is filed prior to the expiration of the conditionally approved tentative map.
 This mirrors the language in the Subdivision Map Act, Government Code Section 66452.6 (e).
-County Code requires that requests to extend tentative maps be processed pursuant to Level VI (Planning Commission) review for subdivisions of five to nineteen lots.
-County Code Section
+However, the California Legislature passed and the Governor signed Senate Bill 1185, which was emergency legislation to extend the life of certain tentative subdivision maps.
+This bill, which became law on July 14, 2008, extends the life of any tentative subdivision map that had not expired prior to that date and would otherwise expire before January 1, 2011 for an additional 12-months.
+Thus under state law, the tentative map may be extended for a period or periods to not exceed a total of six years from the date of original expiration.